 Yes, there is.
 Child support retroactive is in Regina, SK.

-If you are in such situations where you need retroactive child support, go to an experienced lawyer or and specialist.
+If you are in such situations where you need retroactive child support, go to an experienced lawyer or specialist.
 He will answer all your queries and direct you in the right direction.

 There are several ways to review child support when a change in one of the parents’ circumstances.